2023 Webinar Series

-The Sir James Dunn Animal Welfare Centre (SJDAWC) at the Atlantic Veterinary College (AVC) invites you to its three-part webinar series on Animal Welfare Issues in Veterinary Behavioural Medicine.
+The Sir James Dunn Animal Welfare Centre (SJDAWC) at the Atlantic Veterinary College (AVC) invites you to its three-part webinar series on animal welfare issues in small mammals kept as pets.

 Registration information and cost

-The SJDAWC does require a registration fee for veterinarians, veterinary technicians, or other members of the veterinary community.
-Registration fees for veterinary or animal health technician students are subsidized by SJDAWC and will be at no cost.
+The SJDAWC does require a registration fee.
+The webinars are designed for the veterinary community, although members of the public can choose to attend.
+Registration fees for students are subsidized by SJDAWC and will be at no cost.

 - $50 per webinar